Mr. Bean: In popular culture

-Various politicians have been mocked for a supposed facial resemblance to Mr. Bean, including Tony Blair, Gordon Brown, Kyriakos Mitsotakis, José Luis Rodríguez Zapatero, Sam Dastyari, Ed Miliband and Michael Gove.
+Various politicians have been mocked for a supposed facial resemblance to Mr. Bean, including British prime ministers Tony Blair and Gordon Brown, Greek prime minister Kyriakos Mitsotakis, Spanish prime minister José Luis Rodríguez Zapatero, Australian senator Sam Dastyari, and British politicians Ed Miliband and Michael Gove.
+On one episode of The Graham Norton Show, Rowan Atkinson revealed that he himself is occasionally told he resembles Mr. Bean by members of the public unaware that he is the actual actor who portrays him.

 In the TV series MythBusters (Episode 52 – "Mind Control"), the idea of painting a room with explosives placed in a tin of paint, as seen in "Do-It-Yourself Mr. Bean", was tested.
 The method was deemed impossible to achieve adequate coverage.

-An image of Mr. Bean grinning mischievously has been used as an internet meme for highlighting sexual double entendres, usually accompanied by the statement, "If you know what I mean."

-A parody of Mr. Bean appears in Tetsuo Hara and Buronson's manga series Fist of the Blue Sky.